helhum/typo3-secure-web/README.md

 Note that `uploads` will not be exposed by default.
 Depending on your setup, you might want to consider linking some or all folders or files like sitemaps to `public` folder as well.

-## Important note

-While it would still be possible to require `typo3/cms` (the complete TYPO3 package) for TYPO3 version 8.7, it is not recommended any more and won't work with TYPO3 9.